tanishhhk/hisaab/README.md

 **The fewest transfers.** Rather than everyone paying everyone, the whole trip collapses into the shortest list of payments that clears the group.

-**People change mid-trip.** Someone leaves early — redistribute their share across whoever remains, or keep the history exactly as recorded.
+**People change mid-trip.** Someone leaves early?
+Redistribute their share across whoever remains, or keep the history exactly as recorded.
 Members are retired rather than deleted, so their past payments stay in the ledger.